-Disruption of the skin barrier function can lead to a number of common skin conditions and transepidermal water loss and poor lipid synthesis.
+Disruption of the skin barrier function can lead to several common skin conditions, including transepidermal water loss and poor lipid synthesis.

 Poor wound recovery

-Extensive research has revealed that chronic systemic corticosteroids have a negative impact on all three phases of wound healing.
+Extensive research has revealed that chronic systemic corticosteroids harm all three phases of wound healing.

 Eczema and Psoriasis

-Extreme stress on the body activates inflammation and immune players, causing chronic and relapsing inflammatory skin diseases often associated with eczema and itch.
+Extreme stress on the body activates inflammation and immune players, causing chronic and relapsing inflammatory skin diseases often associated with eczema and dermatitis.

 Acne and Breakouts